pylint-dev/pylint/doc/whatsnew/1/1.8/full.rst

-  When unknown reporter class will be selected as Pylint reporter, meaningful error message would be raised instead of bare ``ImportError`` or ``AttribueError`` related to module or reporter class being not found.
+  When unknown reporter class will be selected as Pylint reporter, meaningful error message would be raised instead of bare ``ImportError`` or ``AttributeError`` related to module or reporter class being not found.

   Closes #1388